 The conventional wisdom is that acne formation begins when sebaceous (oil) glands attached to the hair follicles are stimulated at the time of puberty by elevated levels of male hormones.
 This increased oil production starts a cascade of events that result in inflammation and acne development.

-Experience and intensive studies have shown me that gut issues is the main cause of acne.
+Scientific studies indicate that poor gut health could be the main cause of acne.

 - Is there any epidemiological evidence to suggest that western lifestyle leads to higher acne incidence rates?